 Hands-on experience in construction drawings reading, grades, identification of equipment, basic operational techniques, and tractors.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Consult advisor for more information regarding transferability.

 HIST Courses (History)

-Civilization to 1660.
-European and world development emphasizing cultural, economic, religious, and political changes.
-Some attention is given to non western civilization.
+European and world development from early societies to 1500, emphasizing cultural, economic, religious, and political changes.